Oluwasetemi/css-note/slides.md

 <h1 class="text-sm bg-orange p-4 text-center">Sticky Positioning</h1>
 <div>
-  In this form of positioning <kbd>position: sticky;</kbd>, an element transitions from being relatively-positioned to being fixed-positioned and this happens when you scroll, the element get stuck to the edge.
-To pass <kbd>position: sticky;</kbd> to an element and work effectively, you must specify a threshold with at least one of to top, right, bottom, or left.
+  In this form of positioning `position: sticky;`, an element transitions from being relatively-positioned to being fixed-positioned and this happens when you scroll, the element get stuck to the edge.
+To pass `position: sticky;` to an element and work effectively, you must specify a threshold with at least one of to top, right, bottom, or left.

-  While using <kbd>position: sticky;</kbd> note that the element will never follow the scroll outside of its parent container.
+  While using `position: sticky;` note that the element will never follow the scroll outside of its parent container.
 The sticky elements only stick while their container is in view.
 </div>

 ---

-<h1>Code Example</h1>

 ```html {monaco-run}
 <style>